revinate/php-getter-setter/README.md

 ## getPathValue and setPathValue

-`getPathValue` and `setPathValue` provide an easy short for getting and setting nested values.
+`getPathValue` and `setPathValue` provide an easy shortcut for getting and setting nested values.

 ```json
 {